Ústí nad Labem: Ústí massacre

-Shortly after the war ended, on 31 July 1945, an explosion of the local ammunition depot triggered a pogrom of the German population, known as the Ústí massacre, mostly at the hands of out-of-town paramilitary groups.
+Shortly after the war ended, on 31 July 1945, an explosion of the local ammunition depot triggered a pogrom against ethnic Germans, known as the Ústí massacre, mostly at the hands of Czech paramilitary groups.
 Whilst the official government investigation attributed the explosion to Nazi Werwolves (German saboteurs), contemporary historians have questioned the attribution as several other equally probable possibilities have been proposed.
 The pogrom was used as part of the justification of the Potsdam Conference to deport German citizens from Czechoslovakia, as continued cohabitation was argued to be impossible.
-It is estimated that between 80 and a 100 people died in the explosion and subsequent murders, nearly double the 43 confirmed victims.
+Between 80 and 100 deaths are estimated to have resulted from the pogrom, almost double the 43 confirmed cases.

 After World War II

 In May 1948, the Communist government passed a new constitution declaring a people's republic.

-Beginning in the 1960s dissidence and general unhappiness with communist rule gave way to new artistic pursuits tackling the country's issues, Ústí nad Labem was primarily representative of this with Kladivadlo, a theatre which moved to Ústí nad Labem after it ran into issues with support from organizers, and Dialog a monthly political magazine.
+Beginning in the 1960s dissidence and general unhappiness with communist rule gave way to new artistic pursuits tackling the country's issues, Ústí nad Labem was primarily representative of this with Kladivadlo, a theatre which moved to Ústí nad Labem after it ran into issues with support from organisers, and Dialog a monthly political magazine.

 The city gained notoriety in 1999, when the Matiční Street Wall was built to separate Matiční Street with mainly Romani population from other residents, which turned into an international scandal.
 The wall was torn down after six weeks of its existence.